Weekend trips from Berlin

-Fontane Therme in Brandenburg
+Fontane Therme Neuruppin

 Read the full review of the Fontane Therme, which has a gym, saunas, spa treatments and saltwater pools as well as swimming pools for you to enjoy.

-Die Bleiche Spa and Resort in Spreewald
+Die Bleiche Spa

 For a more specific and ultra-luxe kind of escape to the Spreewald, even in the wintertime, look into Berlins most popular getaway destination: The Bleiche Resort & Spa.
 The Spreewald setting is here combined with a decadence usually reserved for kings and queens.
 A spa, restaurants, an intrinsic feeling for contemporary design and art, perfectly embedded into the former industrial bleachery estate.